oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

 - :ref:`Action buttons <user-guide-ui-components-grid-action-buttons>`.

-- Mapping buttons: As soon as OroCRM has been integrated with a third party system, to which a marketing list may be mapped, you will see :guilabel:`Connect to ...` buttons, with which you can, for example, map the list to :ref:`Subscribers Lists in MailChimp <user-guide-mc-integration>` or :ref:`Address Books of Dotmailer <user-guide-dm-integration>`.
+- Mapping buttons: As soon as OroCRM has been integrated with a third party system to which a marketing list may be mapped, you will see :guilabel:`Connect to ...` buttons with the help of which you can, for example, map the list to :ref:`Subscribers Lists in MailChimp <user-guide-mc-integration>` or :ref:`Address Books in Dotmailer <user-guide-dm-integration>`.

   |